offline-function-calling/sdk/docs/learn/hello-world.md

 A lot of the things we did in this tutorial can be done better:

 - The current function discovery prompt is hard-coded to direct the model on how and when to call the `fetch_weather` function.
-This is unscalable - imagine having to write the same instructions for hundreds of functions!
+This is unscalable - imagine having to write similar instructions for hundreds of functions!
-- With the current prompt, the model cannot perform complex tasks that require it to call functions in parallel (like asking for the weather in multiple cities), and/or chain function calls in a particular sequence (like comparing the weather between two cities and booking a flight to the city with the more pleasant weather).
 - When calling multiple functions, the model needs to be able to keep track of which function call returned what output.
 The current prompt cannot properly do this.
+- With the current prompt, the model cannot perform complex tasks that require it to call functions in parallel (like asking for the weather in multiple cities), and/or chain function calls in a particular sequence (like comparing the weather between two cities and booking a flight to the city with the more pleasant weather).

 We'll take a look at how to address these problems in the next tutorial.